News & Reviews News Wire More CRISI grants announced

 Passenger train crossing bridge

 A northbound Amtrak Hiawatha crosses the Menomonee River as it approaches the Milwaukee Intermodal Station.
-A federal CRISI grant announced Monday will take freight trains off this route into the station through construction of a bypeass.
+A federal CRISI grant announced Monday will take freight trains off this route into the station through construction of a bypass.
 David Lassen

 WASHINGTON — Another group of awards were announced today (Monday, Oct.
 28) under the Federal Railroad Administration’s Consolidated Rail Infrastructure and Safety Improvements grant program, with the latest group led by more than $72 million for work in the Milwaukee area to reroute freight trains away from the city’s primary passenger station.